Early Childhood Education – Bachelor of Arts Degree (BA)

 Student Organizations and Activities

-Early Childhood Club: The student-led club volunteers, tutors, and has fund raisers for children in the District of Columbia.
+Early Childhood Club: The student-led club volunteers, tutors, and hosts fundraisers for children in the District of Columbia.

 NAEYC: The National Association for the Education of Young Children is the largest national early childhood organization and our faculty encourages students to join.

 Dr. Delia Robinson Richards, Program Coordinator, presents diverse early childhood topics at national and international conferences.
 She is a Fulbright Scholar who has developed and implemented early childhood programs in the United States and in the Caribbean.
 Her research projects include the implementation of the multiple intelligence theory into the early childhood curriculum and Black fathers’ involvement in their children’s academic achievement.